BugzTheBunny/GanarCRM/tutorial/part_2.md

 8. Initialize database:
     - `python manage.py makemigrations`
     - `python manage.py migrate`
-9. `python manage.py createsuperuser`
+9. `python manage.py createsuperuser` - Creating superuser
 10. run server - `python manage.py runserver`
     - You can try to log in in `http://localhost:8000/admin` and take a look at the admin view
 11. Make it possible to sign up from the frontend
     - open `ganarcrm_vue/src/views/SignUp.vue`
     - change the ```<form>``` to ```<form @submit.prevent="submitForm">```
-        - *This will prevent the default behaviour of the HTML*
+        - *This will prevent the default behaviour of the HTML, and replace it with the function we are creating*
     - at the bottom of the page, add some things to the script tag
         - ```
             <script>